amejiarosario/amejiarosario.github.io/source/_posts/2019-01-03-How-can-developers-reduce-stress.md

 Prolonged sitting is the new smoke.
 It might increase your body weight, back, and neck pain.
 Even if you exercise an hour before/after work, still you are hurting yourself for sitting too long at once.
 You have to break sitting often.

-As dicussed before, try to break sitting every 25 minutes or an hour with some stretching session.
+As discussed before, try to break sitting every 25 minutes or an hour with some stretching session.
 Our bodies are not designed to stay 8 hours per day sitting still.
 It was designed to move.
 Indeed, great ideas happen when you are on the move (showering/walking).
-If you are stuck with some task, take a little walk, strech out and might give you some perspective.
+If you are stuck with some task, take a little walk, stretch out and might give you some perspective.

 ## Workout 🏋️‍♀️